mariobkp/capstone_3/README.md

 * Multi-input model taking both image and text data to return a price range estimate determined from similar listings

-# Graphics and Images and Stats here

-* Please take a look at some of the following graphics.
-Of course the burden of lessening fast fashion's impact on the environment is largely incumbent on the large corporations who have historically exacerbated the issue, if not still doing so.
-But it's my opinion that we as individual consumers can still make choices to minimize our own impact.

 * Furthermore, in the age of the side gig, working from home, and multiple income streams, it can also be a way to make money (if only ultimately to buy different used clothes).

 ## Data Scraping/Cleaning

-* May also consider using weights like ImageNet or Fashion MNIST.
-* AWS, BeautifulSoup, sklearn, TensorFlow, PySpark, Flask.

 * I first scraped my data from eBay.
 As I was already scraping the data from eBay, I decided I'd use their item classification breakdown as follows:
   - Boots